-As permitted by the Georgia Business Corporation Code, Article XII of the registrant's' Articles of Incorporation provides that a director shall not be personally liable to the registrant or its shareholders for monetary damages for breach of duty of care or other duty as a director, except that such provision shall not eliminate or limit the liability of a director (a) for any appropriation, in violation of his or her duties, of any business opportunity of the registrant, (b) for any acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (c) for the types of liability set forth in Section 14-2-154 of the Georgia Business Corporation Code or (d) for any transaction from which the director derived an improper personal benefit.
+As permitted by the Georgia Business Corporation Code, Article XII of the registrant's Articles of Incorporation provides that a director shall not be personally liable to the registrant or its shareholders for monetary damages for breach of duty of care or other duty as a director, except that such provision shall not eliminate or limit the liability of a director (a) for any appropriation, in violation of his or her duties, of any business opportunity of the registrant, (b) for any acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (c) for the director's personal liability for the improper portion of any distribution by the registrant (as measured against the solvency of the registrant) approved by the director; provided that the director violated his or her duties of good faith or care, or (d) for any transaction from which the director derived an improper personal benefit.
 The Articles of Incorporation of the registrant further provide that if the Georgia Business Corporation Code is amended to authorize corporate action further eliminating or limiting the personal liability of directors, then the liability of a director of the registrant shall be eliminated or limited to the fullest extent permitted by the Georgia Business Corporation Code, as so amended.
 Article XII of the registrant's articles of incorporation also provides that neither the amendment or repeal of such Article XII nor the adoption of any provision of the registrant's articles of incorporation inconsistent with such Article XII shall eliminate or adversely affect any right of protection of a director of the registrant existing immediately prior to such amendment, repeal or adoption.